 Scratch cooking is what the holidays are all about, right?
 But it doesn’t have to be stressful, and this totally isn’t.

-A good rule of thumb: Use 1/4 teaspoon of ground ginger for every tablespoon of fresh, as called for in a recipe.
+One tablespoon of grated ginger root is approximately a 1-inch piece of fresh root. or 1 tsp of ginger paste.
+Use 1/4 teaspoon of ground ginger for every tablespoon of fresh called for in a recipe.

-For this cranberry sauce recipe, you’ll combine of all the ingredients in a pan and simmer them for a short period of time right on the stovetop.
+Making whole berry cranberry sauce is simple!
+Just combine of all the ingredients in a pan and simmer them for a short period of time right on the stovetop.

 As the sauce starts to cook, you’ll hear a popping noise coming from the pan.
 This noise is the berries bursting open.

-The best part?
-You can make this 3 days ahead of serving.
-Just cover it and store it in the fridge.
+Prepare it up to 3 days ahead of serving, then let it cool, cover it, and store it in the fridge.

 So many flavors go well with cranberries and a lot of them are in this recipe.
 It’s easy to adjust to your preferences, though.